Covid 19 coronavirus: No new cases today, new rules for airline crew

 Yesterday 4403 tests were processed.

-Following revelations yesterday that 10 people had Covid-19 on the same flight from India, McElnay issued a plea to overseas returnees.
+Following revelations yesterday that 10 people had Covid-19 on the same flight from India, McElnay issued a plea to those wanting to fly into New Zealand.

 "In the 14 days prior to departure, people about to return to New Zealand should consider avoiding going to parties, social gatherings, or crowded places, avoiding contact with people who have Covid-19 or who have been in contact with cases, and staying home as much as possible to limit exposure to other people.